EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 - ### First Sprint:
    1. Learn about Kubernetes
    2. Create a small-scale Kubernetes deployment with ~2 or more machines
+   3. Migrate namespaces within the same cluster
+- ### Second Sprint:
+   1. Implement a more complex application
+   2. Migrating objects between clusters
    3. Look into the etcd to see what information is available
-- ### Second Sprint:
+   4. Use kubeview to visualize dependency
 - ### Third Sprint:
+   1. Implement kubectl clone functionality
+   2. Implement object selector flag of kubectl clone
+   3. Implement namespace selector flag of kubectl clone
+   4. Implement label selector flag of kubectl clone
+   5. Try to understand ETCD snapshot
 - ### Fourth Sprint:
+   1. Get objects from ETCD snapshot
+   2. Compare querying object between etcd & kubernetes api
+   3. Test kubectl clone with different cases
+   4. Get dependencies of specific cluster
 - ### Fifth Sprint:
+   1. Performance analysis of kubectl clone
+   2. Finalize kubectl clone plugin